stromseng/effective-progress/README.md

 ### Effect.all modes

-We support the `either`/`validate` modes of `Effect.all` and render the amount of sucesses/failures.
+Support for `either`/`validate` modes of `Effect.all` and render the amount of sucesses/failures.

 <img alt="Mixed outcomes modes output" src="docs/images/mixedOutcomes.gif" width="600" />

+- `Progress.all` in default mode (`mode: "default"`) remains fail-fast.
+- In fail-fast runs, unresolved units remain unprocessed.
+- `mode: "either"` and `mode: "validate"` run all effects and keep mixed outcomes in the task counters.
+- Mixed outcomes can still finalize as `done` when all units are accounted for.

 ### Other examples